First People’s Principles – From Poster to Practice – Session 2

 Sandra-Lynn is District Principal, Early Learning in West Vancouver, BC.
 She is an accomplished education leader, currently employed as the District Principal for Early Learning for the West Vancouver.
 Sandra-Lynn is a frequent speaker on link between self-regulation and optimal learning outcomes. .
 Sandra-Lynn’s experiences as a kindergarten, primary, intermediate and special needs teacher, and elementary school principal, ground her presentations in the practical dimensions of social-emotional learning and self-regulation in today’s classroom.

 Ian is the Principal of Carson Graham Secondary School in North Vancouver.
 Carson Graham host and runs current exemplary programs for the Aboriginal students.
 Previously Ian has worked in West Vancouver and in the Independent School System as a Vice-Principal, Principal and Director.
 He is known and respected provincially and nationally for his leadership in curriculum and instruction.

-Bring a cross role team to this session and be prepared to deepen your learning with examples of school-based practice and time for conversations about our collective understanding of the First Peoples Principles of Learning and Indigenizing the curriculum.
+Bring your cross role team to this session, and be prepared to deepen your learning with examples of school-based practice and time for conversations about our collective understanding of the First Peoples Principles of Learning and Indigenizing the curriculum.

 You will leave with additional knowledge and